carlosr-lotus/Orus/README.md

 - This project was created for my portfolio and also to enhance my development skills.

 ## Tools used in this project:
-- Development Tools
+- Development Tools:
 **HTML, CSS and Vanilla Javascript.**

-- Design/UI tools
+- Design/UI tools:
 **Adobe XD, Affinity Design**

 - This website was created using Mozilla Firefox, however, it was also tested on the following browsers: **Google Chrome, Safari, Edge and Brave.**